How to Be a Fashion Model in Paris

 Paris is not a market for brand new models who need to get experience or build their books.
 Models should have already worked a bit in the Asian markets such as Tokyo, Singapore or Taipei before attempting the sophisticated market of Paris.
-Other good markets before heading to Paris would be Germany, Milan, London and even Australia.
-Once a model has learned the basics of the industry he or she is now ready for the ultimate destination of Paris where they will work for the most glamorous and sophisticated clients.
+Other good markets before heading to Paris would be Germany, Milan, London, and even Australia.
+Once a model has learned the basics of the industry they are now ready for the ultimate destination of Paris where they will work for the most glamorous and sophisticated clients.

 Unlike every other modeling market, models in Paris are considered employees rather than independent contractors.
 Models are paid every month (like a salary) and if the client doesn't pay the model is still paid.

 Because France is a socialist country, there’s a lot of tax.
 Models net about 33% of their gross earnings.
 For example, if the model books a job for $1000, the model will receive $300.
 20% is deducted for agency commissions and the rest is tax!
 Part of the tax money is put towards unemployment, health insurance, and a pension.